rudderlabs/terraform-provider-rudderstack/docs/guides/config.md

 - **num** (Number) Set this attribute if the JSON value is an integer or float.
 - **str** (String) Set this attribute if the JSON value is a string.
 - **object** (Attributes Map) Set this attribute if the JSON value is an object.
 Define it as a string map, each value in attribute map following [this schema](#nestedatt--config--value)
-- **objects_list** (Attributes List) Set this attribute if the JSON value is a list of objects.
+- **list** (Attributes List) Set this attribute if the JSON value is a list of objects.
 Define it as a list, each value in the attribute list following [this schema](#nestedatt--config--value)